slatedocs/slate/source/includes/api/_account.md

 <span class="tryit" id="account-sendpassword-tryit"></span>
 Sends a password reset link for an account to the account's email address.
 If the account has no email address or is not receiving email, no error will result.

+####Required parameters

-Required parameters: `account` or `external_account`, a single account identifier or an array of identifiers of accounts for which to send the password reset.
+`account` or `external_account`, a single account identifier or an array of identifiers of accounts for which to send the password reset.

 No more than 10000 accounts may be specified in a single request.

-Response: On success, empty results will be returned.
+####Response: On success, empty results will be returned.

 ### account.sendWelcomeLetter